Math Resources and Ideas for Upper Elementary Teachers

 Once students have cut, colored, and glued their factor trees together, the trees are ready to be made into ornaments.
 To do this, I hole-punch the star and tie a piece of string, yarn, or pipe cleaner around the hole.

 I then display the finished products outside my classroom for the weeks leading up to Christmas Break.
-It’s so fun to see all of the unique and creative designs the students come up with!
+It’s always so fun to see the unique and creative designs each student comes up with!
+That’s why I recommend doing this activity in early December—perhaps after a math test or in place of your usual math workshop routine.

 On the day before break, they take them home to hang on their own Christmas trees for years to come.